mhucka/pangolin-notebook/README.md

 ► Using Pangolin Notebook
 ------------------------

-Writing documents is a matter of editing files in [Pandoc-flavored Markdown](https://pandoc.org/MANUAL.html) format (optionally writing references in [BibTeX](http://www.bibtex.org/Format) format and creating figures in any web-viewable format you choose), then running `make` in your notebook directory to (re)generate the HTML files for your notebook contents.
+Writing documents is a matter of creating and editing in [Pandoc-flavored Markdown](https://pandoc.org/MANUAL.html) format (optionally writing references in [BibTeX](http://www.bibtex.org/Format) format and creating figures in any web-viewable format you choose), then running `make` in your notebook directory to (re)generate the HTML files for your notebook contents.
 The latter process can be automated using the `make autorefresh` command, which uses a combination of JavaScript inserted into every HTML page and `fswatch` to let you keep a web browser open on your notebook and have it be refreshed automatically each time you save changes to your files.

 ### Writing documents and previewing the results

-When you create new files in your `contents` directory, you need to update the list of pages in `pangolin.yml`.
-The order in which the files are listed in the table of contents is the order in which they will appear on the front page of your notebook.
+When you create new files in your `docs` directory, you need to update the value of the variable `content-pages` in the file `pangolin.yml`.
+The order in which the files are listed is the order in which they will appear  in the table of contents on the front page of your notebook.

 To generated formatted output, you can manually run the following command in your notebook directory: